twoqubed/bob/README.md

 ## Usage

-To use the annotation processor, simply include this library in your class path and any class annotation with `Built` will have it's builder generated.
+To use the annotation processor, simply include this library in your class path and any class annotated with `Built` will have it's builder generated.
 The builder will contain:

 * A static `builder()` method that returns an instance of the builder class